 A car accident can be an expensive ordeal, and without proper insurance, you could be paying the majority of the damages out of pocket.
-Not only is auto insurance a requirement by law, it also protects you and others on the road from costly liabilities & repairs.
-The requirements for coverage will vary based on your fiscal responsibility of your car and the requirements set by the state in which you reside.
+Not only is auto insurance a requirement by law, but it also protects you and others on the road from costly liabilities & repairs.
+The requirements for coverage will vary based on the fiscal responsibility of your car and the requirements set by the state in which you reside.

 Auto Insurance Coverage Options